ArranJacques/laravel-aws-cognito-auth/README.md

 ], AWS_COGNITO_AUTH_THROW_EXCEPTION);
 ```

-If the authentication fails then an `\Pallant\LaravelAwsCognitoAuth\AuthAttemptException` will be thrown, which can be used to access the underlying error by calling the exception's `getResponse()` method.
+If the authentication fails then a `\Pallant\LaravelAwsCognitoAuth\AuthAttemptException` exception will be thrown, which can be used to access the underlying error by calling the exception's `getResponse()` method.
 [About AuthAttemptException](#about-authattemptexception).

 ```php
 try {